 - Retail.
 Retail stores are open during set hours and require employees to be on site.
 The same goes for restaurants – you need your staff available when customers are coming in to eat.

 - Banking and finance.
 Banks and other financial institutions have very specific hours that they are open.
-They also have to deal with global markets, so the traditional nine-to-five workday is not as feasible.
+Even though digital banking has been a major step forward, they still have to deal with global markets, so the traditional nine-to-five workday is not as feasible.

 - Transportation.
 Airlines, bus companies, and railroads all have specific schedules that they must adhere to.
 Employees in these industries need to be available during certain hours in order to keep the company running.